QuantEcon/imf_2024/monday/afternoon/quick_python_intro.md

 binds the name `x` to the integer object on the right-hand side.

-We also mentioned that this process of binding `x` to the correct object is implemented as a dictionary.
+This process of binding `x` to the correct object is implemented as a dictionary.

 This dictionary is called a namespace.

 +++

-## Definition

-A **namespace** is a symbol table that maps names to objects in memory.

 Python uses multiple namespaces, creating them on the fly as necessary.